Rough Trade (band): Commercial peak (1980–1983)

 During the recording of Rough Trade's 1982 album Shaking the Foundations, Wilkins and Berger left and were replaced by Howard Ayee (bass) and Jorn Anderson (drums) as unofficial members.
 (By this point, the group was explicitly identified in the album credits as simply Pope and Staples, augmented by other musicians as needed on a track-by-track basis.)
 Shaking the Foundations spawned a top 20 Canadian hit in "Crimes of Passion".
 Dusty Springfield sang backing vocals on the album, and would also cover two Rough Trade songs that same year on her album White Heat.
 Many years later, Pope would reveal that she and Springfield were in a relationship around this time.

+Pope and Staples also composed a score for the 1982 documentary film Track Two (Enough Is Enough), about the Operation Soap raids of 1981.
+The score included the song "Endless Night", which was included on Shaking the Foundations.

 In 1983, Rough Trade were offered a Pepsi commercial to air in the Canadian market, but the ad was soon pulled from the airwaves as Pepsi had featured people wrapped in bandages and wearing tuxedos and sunglasses similar to Canadian musician Nash the Slash without his permission.
 The same year, lead singer Pope duetted with Paul Hyde on the Payola$ top 10 Canadian hit "Never Said I Loved You".
 However, Rough Trade's 1983 album Weapons failed to place a single on the Canadian charts, marking the beginning of the group's commercial decline.

 On The Tonight Show with Johnny Carson and Late Night with David Letterman, Martin Short recalled that one of his early performances included being the opening act for Rough Trade in the early 1980s.